-\paragraph{Recovering the true dynamic.} We perform density estimation and Fokker-Planck (FP) matching for both processes, selecting the hyperparameters based on the validation sets as previously.
-We draw and plot 100 sample paths from both the true and estimated coefficients in Figure \ref{fig:2d_exp_dubins} and in Figure \ref{fig:2d_exp_fes}.
-Notably, the estimated coefficients lead to probability distributions that are visually comparable to those of the true dynamics, with closely matching means and variances over time.
+\paragraph{Recovering the true dynamics.} We perform density estimation and Fokker--Planck (FP) matching for both processes, selecting hyperparameters on the validation sets as above.
+We draw and plot 100 sample paths from both the true and estimated coefficients in Figure~\ref{fig:2d_exp_dubins} and Figure~\ref{fig:2d_exp_fes}.
+The estimated coefficients lead to probability distributions that are visually close to those of the true dynamics, with closely matching means and variances over time.

-\paragraph{Observations.} Our experiments highlight key behaviors in the estimation of uncontrolled SDEs.
-Specifically, we observe the following phenomena. \begin{itemize} \item \textbf{Cumulative error.} The accuracy of the density \( p_{\hat{b}, \hat{\sigma}}(t, x) \), associated with the estimated coefficients \( (\hat{b}, \hat{\sigma}^2) \), decreases over time due to cumulative error.
-Even if the coefficients at a given time \( t_0 \) are accurate, earlier inaccuracies for \( 0 \leq t < t_0 \) can lead to an inaccurate \( p_{\hat{b}, \hat{\sigma}}(t_0, x) \). \item \textbf{Error amplification.} Paths that enter regions of low probability, whether in time or space, where the accuracy of the coefficients is poor, experience error amplification.
-This often results in path divergence or termination.
-Increasing the variance of \( X(0) \) can facilitate a broader exploration of times and positions, thereby reducing this instability. \end{itemize} An illustrative analogy is a marble run: small deviations early on can lead to cumulative errors and amplified divergence, much like the behavior observed in the estimation of coefficients in SDEs.
+\paragraph{Observations.} Our experiments highlight two difficulties in estimating SDEs. \begin{itemize} \item \textbf{Cumulative error.} After the coefficients are estimated, the learned SDE is simulated by free rollout, without teacher forcing, i.e., without being reset or corrected using samples from the true process at intermediate times.
+Therefore, local errors in the estimated coefficients can accumulate over time.
+Even if the coefficients are accurate near a given time \(t_0\), earlier errors on \(0 \leq t < t_0\) may already have changed the distribution of the learned process at time \(t_0\).

+\item \textbf{Error amplification.} The learned process may enter regions of the time--state space where the training density is low and the coefficients are weakly constrained by data.
+In such regions, coefficient errors can be amplified, sometimes leading to path divergence or numerical termination.
+Increasing the variance of \(X(0)\) can improve coverage of the state space and reduce this instability. \end{itemize}

-\subsection{Controlled SDE estimation}
+\subsection{Controlled SDE Estimation}

-\paragraph{Python open-source library.} Our implementation is available as an open-source Python library on the GitHub repository \url{lmotte/controlled-sde-learn}.
-The library includes comprehensive documentation and example scripts demonstrating various use cases with light computational demands.
-More details are provided in Section \ref{sec:implementation_controlled}, including detailed derivations of all necessary formulas for implementing the proposed estimator.
+\paragraph{Python open-source library.} Our implementation is available as an open-source Python library at \url{lmotte/controlled-sde-learn}.
+The library includes documentation and example scripts with light computational demands.
+More details are given in Appendix~\ref{sec:implementation_controlled}, including derivations of the formulas used to implement the estimator.